DylanMeeus/springboot_jwt_blog/_posts/2015-11-20-face-off-virtual-dom-vs-incremental-dom-vs-glimmer.markdown

 - Easily integrates with many frontends and frameworks (meant as a template engine backend from the beginning)

 #### Cons
-- Not as fast as other libraries
+- Not as fast as other libraries (this is arguable, see the benchmarks below)
 - Less mindshare and community use

 ## Benchmarks!